Palaeoniscidae

-Palaeoniscidae is an extinct family of ray-finned fishes (Actinopterygii) ascribed to the order Palaeonisciformes.
+Palaeoniscidae is an extinct family of "palaeoniscoid" ray-finned fishes (Actinopterygii).
 The family includes the genus Palaeoniscum and potentially other Palaeozoic and Mesozoic early actinopterygian genera.
 The name is derived from the Ancient Greek words παλαιός (palaiós, ancient) and ὀνίσκος (oniskos, 'cod-fish' or woodlouse).

 Historic background

 The family was first named "Palaeoniscini" by Charles Lucien Bonaparte in 1846, and "Palaeonisciden" by Carl Vogt in 1851.
 Later, the family name was standardized to Palaeoniscidae.
 The authorship of the family Palaeoniscidae is variably attributed to either Bonaparte or Vogt in the literature.
 Vogt ascribed the following genera to Palaeoniscidae: Palaeoniscum, Platysomus (misspelled as Platysemius), Amblypterus, Eurynotus, Pygopterus, and Acrolepis.
 With the exception of Palaeoniscum, these genera were later placed in separate families (Platysomidae, Amblypteridae) or are considered incertae sedis.

 Over the years, many other genera of Palaeozoic and Mesozoic early actinopterygians have been referred to Palaeoniscidae due to superficial similarities with the type genus Palaeoniscum from the Guadalupian-Lopingian (middle-late Permian) of Europe.
 Similarities were noted in their general morphology, such as the bullet shaped head and forward position of the relatively large eyes, the large gape and oblique jaw support, the body being covered with small, rhombic scales that often show peg-and-socket articulation, and the arrangement and structure of the fins, including the heterocercal caudal fin.
 However, these features are plesiomorphic for actinopterygians.
 Many taxa ascribed to Palaeoniscidae lack apomorphies that would securely affiliate them with Palaeoniscum.
 As a result, Palaeoniscidae sensu lato has become a wastebasket taxon (probably paraphyletic).

 In the strict sense, the Palaeoniscidae should only encompass the genus Palaeoniscum and only those genera that are closely related to it.
 However, due to insufficient knowledge of Palaeoniscum and many other early actinopterygians, and because most of these taxa have never been included in cladistic analyses, it is still uncertain which genera other than Palaeoniscum should be placed in Palaeoniscidae sensu stricto to make this a monophyletic group.